 You are here

 The Incubate Artists Studios are located on the site of the former Bankstown Women’s Rest Centre, a place that drew together women – particularly mothers – from the many local communities in the Canterbury-Bankstown area.
 Writers will respond to the broad themes of care, isolation, custodianship and stewardship.
+Read their work below, by clicking on each image.

 James W. Goh lives on unceded Darug land and uses he/him pronouns.
 He is currently completing an Honours thesis with the Department of Gender and Cultural Studies at The University of Sydney.
 His thesis interrogates why the ethnic Chinese in Vietnam, the Hoa, have been effaced from national histories and collective memories of war in and flight from Vietnam.
 His broader interests include histories of global racial capitalism and queer of colour critique.